 The Fair Work Commission’s ongoing focus is to ensure a safe environment for our clients and staff so we can continue to deliver services to the community.

-Our counters in Canberra, Hobart, Melbourne and Sydney are closed, but we’re still operating.
-Please do not attend these offices unless a Commission Member specifically requests you to.
+All our counters except Darwin and Perth are closed, but we’re still operating.
+Please do not attend our offices unless a Commission Member specifically requests you to.

 If you would like to check the impact of health advice on our counter service, you can call us on 1300 799 675.